-Being born and raised in Los Angeles, I’ve always been surrounded by pressed juice shops and trendy workout studios.
-However, my journey with wellness is just now beginning at age 17.
-As a child, I had always struggled with my weight.
-The reality was that I was 11 years old and quite hefty… or as my mom would say, “pleasantly plump.”
+Having been born and raised in Los Angeles, I’ve always been surrounded by juice shops and trendy workout studios.
+However, my journey with wellness only began at age 17.
+As a kid I had always struggled with my weight.
+The reality was that I was 11 years old and quite hefty… or as my mom would say, “pleasantly plump”.
 Whether it was literally breaking the playground swing set or fracturing my sister’s arm by sitting on it—yep, by sitting on it—my size consistently lowered my self-esteem throughout much of my childhood.